seafile-data/seafile-manual/config/seafile-conf.md

 ```

-When users upload files in the web interafece, file server assigns an token to authorize the upload operation.
+When users upload files in the web interface, file server assigns an token to authorize the upload operation.
 This token is valid for 1 hour by default.
 When uploading a large file via WAN, the upload time can be longer than 1 hour.
 You can change the token expire time to a larger value.

 ```
 [fileserver]